15 min read read

 Method 1: Reading JSON in the Browser Using the Fetch API

-The Fetch API is the modern, standard way to request resources in the browser.
-It is built into every modern browser and has completely replaced the older, clunky XMLHttpRequest tool.
+Fetch API represents modern, standard resource request method in browsers.
+Built into every modern browser.
+Completely replaced older, clunky XMLHttpRequest tool.

 The Basic Implementation